How to get into pharmacy school

 The PCAT is scored on a scale ranging from 200-600 with the median being 400.
 The 90th percentile is typically a score of 430.
 Pharmacy schools usually require a minimum score on the PCAT as part of their admissions requirements.
 You should check with the specific admissions requirements for each school you plan on applying to.

-We recommend you sign up to take the PCAT in March of your sophomore year and take the test in January of your junior year.
-This will give you ample time to study and prepare for the exam.
+Undergraduate students that wish to admit into pharmacy schools without gap years, we recommend registering for the PCAT in March of their sophomore year with a test date in January of their junior year.
+This will give the applicant ample time to complete prerequisite courses applicable to studying and prepare for the exam.

 Tip #5 Write a strong personal statement